bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 - Access Management:
 As it stands, the IAM user I am using has admin privileges and while this works, I could have limited access privileges more.

-- More input Validation:
-Right now, you can add transactions with an invalid transaction type, this should raise an error.

 - Withdrawals with the API:
 The API does not currently protect against making withdrawals when there is not enough money in the account.
 As it stands, you can add transactions to the API but it does not validate the balance.